 When that happens, having an emergency fund can be a lifesaver but too many 20-somethings would be blindsided by a rainy day.

 Nearly half of millennials are not confident that they could come up with $500 if they were faced with an unexpected expense.

-Even more telling about the lack of preparedness by 20-somethings is the fact that nearly half of millennials have
+Even more telling about the lack of preparedness by 20-somethings is the fact that nearly half of millennials have used alternative financial services.

-That includes things like payday loans, car title loans, pawnshop cash advances
+That includes things like payday loans, car title loans, pawnshop cash advances and tax refund advances.

 By relying on these risky lending options, millennial borrowers are exposing themselves to high fees and in some cases, outrageous interest rates.

 Not only that but once you get started borrowing from these kinds of lenders, it’s easy to get stuck in a vicious cycle where you’re never really able to pay the loan off.

 Meanwhile, the lender is just taking more and more of your hard-earned cash.

 Building up an emergency savings stash frees 20-somethings from having to rely on less reputable borrowing options and it’s not as difficult as you think.